-East Ward is a Female Mental Health Continuing Care ward with 21 beds to meet the complex care needs of older adults with mental health problems, who have previously been assessed in older adults' admission/ assessment wards and cannot be treated with community based support.
-The core component of this ward is meeting end of life care needs.
+North Ward is a Male Mental Health Complex Care ward with 21 beds.
+It's function is to meet the complex care needs of older adults with mental health problems, who have previously been assessed in older adults admission/ assessment wards and cannot be treated with community based support.
+The core component of this ward is to continue the NHS assessment for a suitable home setting.
 There is a Palliative care project being implemented to up skill staff in recognition of dying and symptom management.
 Ward staff also provide support to the carers/relatives and have established strong links with community hospices and in particular Accord Hospice.
-The ward also accesses community resources such as Pet Therapy, Massage and Hairdressing Facilities.
+The ward also accesses community resources such as Pet Therapy and Massage Facilities.
 There are also volunteers linked to the ward that spend time with patients and raise any concerns on their behalves to the nursing staff.